imjoseangel/sandbox/docs/terminatingpod.md

 ## Force Delete the POD

-As explained in the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/#force-deletion), force deletions **do not** wait for confirmation from the kubelet that the *Pod* has been Terminated.
+The [Kubernetes Documentation](https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/#force-deletion) asserts that force deletions **do not** wait for confirmation from the kubelet that the *Pod* has been Terminated.
 Use it with care and as a workaround solution:

 ```sh
 kubectl delete pod/mypod --grace-period=0 --force